 - The right to file a complaint with the California Civil Rights Department (CRD), formerly the Department of Fair Employment and Housing (DFEH).19

-If an employer asks about your criminal history in violation of the new “Ban the Box” law, you may be able to file a complaint or lawsuit against the employer.20
+If an employer asks about your criminal history in violation of the new “Ban the Box” law, you may be able to file a complaint with the CRD or lawsuit against the employer.20

 If you file a lawsuit against employment discrimination based on a criminal conviction, you may be able to seek money damages or equitable relief.
 If you suffered employment discrimination or harassment based on a criminal conviction, you can also seek to